axelpale/poisson-process/README.md

 ### p.start()

-Start the process; begin to call the `triggerFunction`.
+Start the process; begin to call `triggerFunction`.

 ### p.stop()

-Stop the process; do not anymore call the `triggerFunction`.
+Stop the process; do not anymore call `triggerFunction`.

 ## Theory

-The generator is based on the mathematical concept of Poisson process.
-It is a process usually perceived in the frequency of earthquakes, arriving mail and, in general, other events where a single event, like an arriving letter, does not much depend on the others.
+The poisson-process.js is based on the mathematical concept of Poisson process.
+It is a process usually perceived in the frequency of earthquakes, arriving mail and, in general, the other series of events where a single event, like an arriving letter, does not much depend on the other events.

 It is well known that inter-arrival times of the events in a Poisson process follow an exponential distribution with a rate parameter *r*.
 It is also known that the multiplicative inverse of *r*, *1/r* is the average of the inter-arrival times.
 Therefore to generate an event each *m* milliseconds in average, we sample the exponential distribution of the rate of *1/m*.